jordicenzano/brightcove-live-demo-srt-rtmpout-fac/README.md

 {"credential_id":"296f44cb4fb54ef7a828ba0a60512cd2","user_id":"666f23e01f57441890650a97dc189301","credential_label":"AWS-TEST-S3-UPLOADS"}
 ```

-- Create the following reuqest that will create the clip and upload it to your S3 bucket:
+- Create the following request that will create the clip and upload it to your S3 bucket:
 ```
 curl -X POST \
   https://api.bcovlive.io/v1/vods \